Substance Use & Sex

 The pattern is hard to stop not primarily because of physical dependence, though that is real and medically relevant with certain substances.
 It’s hard to stop because it is solving problems that currently have no other solution in view.
 Stopping the chemsex without addressing what it was doing leaves those problems entirely intact.
 The needs it was meeting don’t disappear because the substance use has stopped.
 Most men find their way back to the pattern, or to a different version of it, precisely because nothing has changed in the underlying landscape.

 This is why the clinical work matters.
-Not as a moral corrective or a programme aimed at abstinence for its own sake, but as the space where the actual questions get addressed: what was this doing, what else might address what it was doing, and what would have to change for that to become possible.
+The work is not a moral corrective.
+It is not a programme aimed at abstinence for its own sake.
+It is the space where the actual questions get addressed.
+What was this doing?
+What else might address what it was doing?
+What would have to change for that to become possible?

 The Internalised Shame Connection

-Gay men who grew up in environments where same-sex desire was pathologised, invisible, or treated as a problem to be managed often have a specific relationship to their own sexuality — one that makes sober sexual intimacy feel significantly more exposing than it does for men who came into their sexuality in less charged social conditions.
-In this context, chemsex is sometimes functioning as a workaround for shame that has never been named as shame, only experienced as the impossibility of certain forms of closeness without some form of assistance.
+Gay men who grew up in environments where same-sex desire was pathologised, invisible, or treated as a problem to be managed often have a specific relationship to their own sexuality.
+Sober sexual intimacy feels significantly more exposing for them than it does for men who came into their sexuality in less charged social conditions.
+In this context, chemsex often functions as a workaround for shame that has never been named as shame.
+The shame is experienced only as the impossibility of certain forms of closeness without some form of assistance.

 The work that addresses the chemsex at depth often ends up being the work that addresses the shame.
-These aren’t separate projects.
+These are not separate projects.

 Questions